jonmatthis/freemocap_dlc/instructions.md

     - copy the files from `include` in cudnn and copy/move them over to the `include` folder of CUDA
     - copy the files from the `lib\x64` folder into the `lib\x64` folder of CUDA (not into the `lib` folder, into the `x64` folder)

-### Installing CUDA and cudnn into your environment
+### Option 2: Installing CUDA and cudnn into your environment
 - In your Anaconda environment, you can use condaforge to install CUDA and cudnn
 - Run this command in your Anaconda prompt `conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0`
     - *Note:* I got these commands from tensorflow's installation website for Windows [here](https://www.tensorflow.org/install/pip#windows-native), take a look for more info